Sitefinity/SystranMTConnector/README.md

 # Progress.Sitefinity.Translations.SystranMachineTranslationConnector

 ### This repository is not automatically upgraded to latest Sitefintiy version.
 The repository is monitored for pull requests and fixes.
-The latest official version of Sitefinity that supports this sample is v11.0 Beta.
-Be aware that using a higher version could cause unexpected behavior.
+The version of Sitefinity that supports this sample is v11.0.
 If you successfully upgrade the example to a greater version, please share your work with the community by submitting your changes via pull request.

 When working with the Sitefinity CMS *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
 You can, however, implement your own translation connector with custom logic to serve your requirements.